marloswn/cloud-immersion-bootcamp-hands-on/README.md

 # EN-US

 # Cloud immersion hands on
 This project leverages a cutting-edge multicloud strategy, harnessing the power of both GCP and AWS, to deliver a state-of-the-art Infrastructure as Code (IAC) solution through the seamless integration of Terraform.
-It's a real world scenario of a luxury hotel that needs to migrate its application and infrastructure to the cloud.
+This is a real-world scenario of a luxury hotel that needs to migrate its COVID guest testing application and infrastructure to the cloud.
 It's the implementation of the Cloud Immersion bootcamp, hosted by <a href="https://thecloudbootcamp.com/" target="_blank">The Cloud Bootcamp</a> team.

-## Required
+## Requirements
-- Both AWS and GCP accounts
+- AWS and GCP Accounts
-- Create a terraform user on AWS IAM service, with "AmazonS3FullAccess" policy
+- Create a user "terraform-pt-1" in the AWS IAM service, with programmatic access (CLI) and the "AmazonS3FullAccess" policy, create an access key for it, download, rename the CSV to "accessKeys.csv," and place it in the "mission1" directory.
-- Create and download the Access Key CSV file for this user and place it in the same folder as this project
+- Create a user "luxxy-covid-testing-system-pt-app1" in the AWS IAM service, with programmatic access (CLI) and the "AmazonS3FullAccess" policy, create an access key for it, download, rename the CSV to "luxxy-covid-testing-system-pt-app1.csv," and place it in the "mission2" directory.
+- Change the bucket name in the tcb_aws_storage.tf file (mission1 folder) to your desired S3 bucket.

 ## Stack
 - IAC: Terraform
 - Storage: AWS S3
 - Database: Google Cloud SQL
-- Application: hosted and processed on Google Kubernets Engine (GKE) using Google Container Registry (GCR)
+- Application: hosted and processed on Google Kubernetes Engine (GKE) using Google Container Registry (GCR)
-- Change the bucket name in tcb_aws_storage.tf file to your desired bucket on S3
+- Google Cloud Shell
+- Google Cloud Editor

 ## Step 1: providing the infrastructure